trzcioli/test-datasets-creator/README.md

 ***

-I used Pandas library for loading csv files and manipulating them Another 4 scripts in tests folder contain unit tests (I used unittest library)
+I used Pandas library for loading csv files and manipulating them.
+Another 4 scripts in tests folder contain unit tests (I used unittest library).

 ***